PrajwalSD/dockside-website/src/pages/privacy.md

 The crash data may contain:

 - **Device Info:** Such as OS version and Mac type.
-- **IP Address:** For diagnostic purposes.
+- **IP Address**

 This data is solely used to identify and fix issues to improve the app's stability and performance.
 No personal data beyond the specified diagnostic information is collected.

-## License Activation

-The only time Dockside connects to the internet is during the initial license activation.
-This is a one-time event used solely to validate your purchase in Gumroad.
-After this activation, the app does not use or require internet access.
+We are not intersted in any other data

 ## Security of Your Data

 Since Dockside does not collect or transmit any data, your files and personal information remain completely under your control on your own device.
 There are no external servers or cloud services involved.
 Your privacy is fully protected by the app’s local-only functionality.

-## No Third-Party Integrations
+## Third-Party Integrations

-Dockside does not integrate with third-party services, and no external service providers have access to your data or activity.
+Dockside does not integrate with third-party data services without your explicit permission, and no external service providers have access to your personal data or activity.
+All your files and personal information remain securely on your device.
+Additionally, apps like Clop, Popclip and Dropshare, which work alongside Dockside when installed locally on your machine, do not access any data without direct user action.Dockside does not integrate with third-party data services without your explicit permission, and no external service providers have access to your personal data or activity.
 Your files and personal information stay entirely on your machine.
+Apps like Clop and Dropshare that works with Dockside also don't access data without user action

 ## Indie Developer Commitment